Earned Income Tax Credits (EITC)

 - Federal, New York State and New York City Earned Income Tax Credits (EITCs)

-- Refundable tax benefits for working people with low or moderate incomes.
+- Refundable tax credits for working people with low or moderate incomes.
 They have several important purposes: to reduce the tax burden on these workers, to supplement wages, and to provide a genuine incentive for working.

 - New York State Noncustodial Parent Earned Income Tax Credit